microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 **⏰ Duration:** 10 minutes

-**🎯 Outcome:** At the end of this task, you will have implemented platform domains and will be able to divide your Purview Data Map based on environment, isolation, and security requirements.
+**🎯 Outcome:** At the end of this task, you will have implemented a platform domain and will be able to divide your Purview Data Map based on environment, isolation, and security requirements.

 ### Understanding Platform Domains

 > Source: [Domains](https://learn.microsoft.com/purview/concept-domains)

 Microsoft Purview has introduced ['domains'](https://learn.microsoft.com/purview/concept-domains) (not to be confused with the [Governance Domains](https://learn.microsoft.com/purview/what-is-data-catalog#governance-domains) concept) as a structure within the Microsoft Purview Data Map.
-Domains are designed to distribute organizational responsibility, create hard logical separations, ensure consistent management across assets and glossaries.
+Domains are designed to distribute organizational responsibility, create logical separation, ensuring consistent management across assets and glossaries.

 One of the most significant changes in the new experience is the replacement of multiple data governance accounts within a tenant (the classic Azure Purview approach) with multiple domains under an default Purview account for that tenant.

 **Key Facts:**

 - Every Microsoft Purview Data Map starts with a [default domain](https://learn.microsoft.com/purview/concept-domains#default-domain).
-This domain is the primary account's root collection when an account is upgraded to the new experience.
+This domain is the primary account's root collection when an account is upgraded to the new experience.</br>
-- Up to 4 additional custom domains can be created for better organization and governance.
+    - Up to 4 additional custom domains can be created for better organization and governance.</br>
 - A new role, the [Domain Admin](https://learn.microsoft.com/purview/governance-roles-permissions#domain-and-collection-permissions:~:text=roles%20are%20currently%3A-,Domain%20admin,-(domain%20level)), can be assigned.
-They will have the ability to assign permissions within a domain and manage its resources.
+They will have the ability to assign permissions within that domain and manage its resources.
 - You will be able to [merge](https://learn.microsoft.com/purview/merge-domain?source=docs) exiting (classic) Azure Purview accounts within your tenant into the new Microsoft Purview experience using domains.

 ![A tenant contains multiple domains, each domain enclosing collections and glossaries](./assets/tenant-with-domains.png)

+ - Each Data Map has 1-5 Domains.
+Each Domain can have up to [256 collections](https://learn.microsoft.com/en-us/purview/concept-best-practices-collections#:~:text=A%20collections%20hierarchy%20in%20a%20Microsoft%20Purview%20can%20support%20as%20many%20as%20256%20collections%2C%20with%20a%20maximum%20of%20eight%20levels%20of%20depth.), with a maximum of eight levels of depth.

 ### Understanding Collections inside Domains